anct-cnum/portail-usager/README.md

 ### Prettier

-Run `yarn prettier` to prettyfy the solution.
+Run `yarn prettier` to prettify the solution.

 ### Pre-commit hooks